 "Pressures on the prison population are driven by a number of factors including sentencing policy and practice, policing priorities, the parole system, and community based provision including mental health and drug treatment services – as well as wider issues in society.
 We aim to find out what has led to the current size and make-up of the prison population, and scrutinise the MoJ's plans for the safe and effective management of prisons over the next 5 years."

 Terms of Reference

 The deadline for written evidence is Monday 4 December 2017.
-You can submit evidence using the written submission form.

 The evidence received will inform the Committee's future work, including fuller consideration of how best to manage the prison population up to 2022.